 Lots of farmer’s markets have live music making it a family-friendly event.

-Lakes in Vermont
+Play in Lakes in Vermont

 Lakeside living is one of the best things to do in Vermont in the summer.
 Vermont has several large lakes like Lake Champlain but also hundreds of smaller lakes and ponds.